 Our journey began in 2015 when we met our surrogate and after 10 months of getting to know her and family.
 In December 2015 treatment began and in February 2016 we had embryos created and had a beautiful blastocyst to transfer, with 3 others to freeze.
 We were one of the lucky ones and our transfer was a success and Talulah arrived in October 2016 – it was, without doubt, the best day of my life.

 So you’re probably wondering what was the process like?
 How smooth was our treatment?
 How many Blastocysts did we get?
-Was is expensive?
+Was it expensive?
 How long did the journey take?
 How do you find a UK Surrogate?
 All perfectly valid, inquisitive questions – and I’m happy to answer all of them and our blogs do.
-However the most common question we get asked is quite simply;
+However, the most common question we get asked is quite simple;

 ‘Who’s the Daddy?’